 In accordance with Section 1.1 above the submission requirements for the conversion of a nonconforming building are generally the same as those for a new building, except as noted in this section.
-Refer to form DSA 3: Project Submittal Checklist.
+Refer to form DSA 3: Project Submittal Checklist for additional information.